zxenonx/django_poll/README.md

-# django_poll
+## About the project
-Django Polls app with Django 4.0
+A web polls app with Django 4.0.